mwebber2/design_IDF_CBW/README.md

 - Map representing the study area (`CBWmap.png`)

 Maps: as generated in the maps folder.
-- Single color maps showing counties in color if climate factor of safety is greater than 1.0.
 - Choropleth maps showing counties in gradated colors if climate factor of safety is greater than 1.0.

 Tables and other figures: as generated in each strategy's folder.